We recently had family come for a visit from Las Vegas: The Tyrant’s sister, Lisa, and her adorable daughter Alli (aka Alli Bear).

 It was so encouraging to see a local, multi-generational farming operation like Windy Hill prospering while creating healthy, delicious products (ok, so the apple donuts aren’t too healthy, but they sure are good to indulge in once a year).

 We certainly plan to do our part helping Windy Hill’s business grow by enjoying their cider and other apple products every chance we get.
 And every time we drink a Windy Hill cider, we’ll fondly remember our visit to the orchard and meeting the Gusmer family.
-If you don’t live in Upstate, South Carolina, click here to see a list of places you can get Windy Hill’s ciders.
-Scroll down the page for info on how to get some cider in your area if you don’t see a location near you.
+If you don’t live in Upstate, South Carolina, there’s a good chance you can still get Windy Hill’s ciders from nearby grocery stores.

 Special Note: The real-life story of Johnny Appleseed is a fascinating tale.
 We highly suggest you take a read of this wikipedia entry to better understand who Johnny was, what he believed, how he lived and why so many Americans drank hard cider in the early years of the republic.
 President John Adams even drank a tankard of hard cider each morning for its “health benefits,” which may be one of the reasons he lived to be 90 years old!